Amanda Jantzen • May 31, 2025

 It’s one of the simplest ways to make your content more AI-friendly and boost visibility across both traditional and AI-driven search engines.

-A woman in a hijab is sitting in front of a laptop and a camera on a tripod
+A woman in a hijab is sitting in front of a laptop and a camera on a tripod creating content for her coaching business and SEO website.

 When you follow this approach, you’re not chasing rankings, you’re creating contextually relevant content that’s easy for AI to scan, summarize, and recommend.
 This is how you get the most from your SEO efforts.